-The objective of this report was to present, in structured form, data categories pertinent to EITI Reports and their reporting formats that can be used to standardize information generated under EITI Requirements.
+The objective of this report was to present, in structured form, data categories and their reporting formats, that can be used to standardize information generated under EITI Requirements.
 The review conducted for this study included a sample of recent EITI Country Reports, as well as other initiatives and industry standards.
-Box 1 outlines one of the better examples of collecting and presenting this data that the research team reviewed for this study.